liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

 changes to take full effect.

-In this tutorial, you've learned how to take the basic `aui-carousel` module and modify it to suit your needs: First, you learned how to set some basic attributes to configure the carousel.
+In this tutorial, you've learned how to take the basic `aui-carousel` module and modify it to suit your needs.
+First, you learned how to set some basic attributes to configure the carousel.
 Then, you learned how to re-design the carousel by setting the styles of the carousel's body and images.
 Finally, you styled your carousel's menu and controls to match your taste.

-Excelsior!
+Excellent!
 You have successfully learned how to give AlloyUI's Carousel your own flare and style!

 Here is an example of a carousel that uses customizations from this tutorial: